torbsd/torbsd.github.io/blog.md

 ## A Blog, or More Accurately, a Centralized Location for Announces and Notes ##

+###20151030###

+FreeBSD Relay Guides by gman999

+In their current forms, the [BSD relay guides](relay-guides.html) are unclear and sloppy, and possibly inaccurate in some places.
+We are putting some work into the [FreeBSD Guide for Configuring Relays](fbsd-relays.html), and will probably divide it into two parts: the short version for the impatient, with other topics being migrated to another page.

+There is a lot of related topics to cover: to ZFS or not, slimming down a FreeBSD build, etc.

+Input is welcome.
+Stay tuned.

 ###20151029###

 Our First Bells by gman999